Contractor Frequently Asked Questions

 - Warning Defect – An ESA Inspector determines that the electrical installation does not comply with the OESC however the likelihood of shock and fire is low or the likelihood of exposure is low.
 The ESA Inspector determines that the non-compliant installation represents low risk.

-11. How do I appeal a defect?
+11. How do I dispute a defect?

 12. I have more questions.
 How do I find answers?